AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 ![](assets/custom-ftp-authenticationoptions.png)

-* **Basic:** In basic authentication, you’ll only need to provide the FTP domain url, username, and password.
+* **Basic:** In basic authentication, you'll only need to provide the FTP domain url, username, and password.
 After providing the details, click Connect.
 * **Certification:** If customer FTP supports certificate authentication then they can choose this option.
 After you click Generate SSH Key, the SSH key gets downloaded to your local machine.
 When you open the file, the key looks like,

 ![](assets/ssh-public-key.png)